-Alveoli Abstraction of alveoli and its primary function in gas exchange.
+Alveoli Discussion of alveoli and its primary function in gas exchange.

 Breathing is the movement of the air in and out of the lungs.
 The process is automatic and comes from the respiratory control center of the body located in the medulla oblongata section of the brain.
 The normal breathing rate of an adult is 12 to 20 breaths per minute.

 The pathway of breathing starts with the air being inhaled through the nose then passes through the nasopharynx to the oral cavity and then through the glottis.
-From here, the air enters the trachea into the right and left bronchi and next to the alveoli (tiny air sacs in the lungs).
+From here, the air enters the trachea, into the right and left bronchi, and then to the alveoli (tiny air sacs in the lungs).
 The alveoli are where the actual gas exchange takes place.

 Ventilation is the interchange of air between the lungs and the atmosphere so that oxygen replaces carbon dioxide in the alveoli.

-The diaphragm muscle is pulled downward to the abdomen causing the diaphragm to flatten and at the same time enlarging the chest cavity.
+The diaphragm muscle is pushed down by atmospheric pressure (air flows toward an area of lower pressure) to the abdomen causing the diaphragm to flatten and at the same time enlarging the chest cavity.
 As the intercostal muscles (located between the ribs) contract, the rib cage is lifted thereby enlarging the chest cavity.
 The enlargement of the chest cavity decreases the air pressure of the alveoli causing the air from outside to rush into the nose or mouth to equalize the pressure.

-In expiration or exhalation, the diaphragm and intercostal muscles relax.
+In expiration, or exhalation, the diaphragm and intercostal muscles relax.
 The diaphragm muscle resumes its dome-like shape (moves upward) while the intercostal muscles relax.
 The rib cage then returns to its original position (moves down and inward).
-These actions raise the air pressure in the alveoli and expel air out of the lungs through the airway and out of the nose or mouth.
+These actions raise the air pressure in the alveoli and expel air out of the lungs, through the trachea, and out of the nose or mouth.